-No matter what your age, as a woman you need to care for your gynaecological health.
-This involves knowledge about what is normal health and when to see your doctor.
-Regular checkups, pap smears, choosing the right contraceptive and safe sex practices are all part of being a confident women.
+As a woman you need to care for your gynaecological health, no matter what your age.
+This involves knowledge about normal gynaecological health and when to see your doctor about problems.
+Regular check-ups, pap smears, choosing the right contraceptive, and safe sex practices are all part of being a confident and healthy woman.

-Here in Women’s & Newborn Health we have staff with the specialist knowledge to support you in making the right choices for your gynaecological health.
-We have health information fact sheets to assist you in understanding how your body works or how a procedure or disease may affect you.
-We know the right websites you should visit to gain more information and support.
-While nothing replaces a conversation with your doctor, midwife or nurse, being able to read and view reliable health information can provide support in your conversations and reassurance about your decisions.
+At Westmead Women’s & Newborn Health we have staff with the specialist knowledge to support you in making the right choices for your body.
+We provide health information fact sheets to assist you in understanding how your body works and how a procedure, or disease, may affect you.
+We can guide you to the right websites to help you gain more understanding and support.
+While nothing replaces a conversation with your doctor, midwife or nurse, being able to read and view reliable health information may provide support in your conversations and reassurance about your decisions.

-Some gynaecological conditions may not respond to lifestyle changes or medications and need correction with surgery.
-It may be that you need repair of your uterus, pelvic floor or other reproductive organs or removal of your uterus or ovaries.
-Whatever the reason, you will want to know why you need surgery, what will happen in surgery and what to expect while you recover.
+Not all gynaecological conditions respond to lifestyle changes or medications, and you may be advised that you need surgery.
+Your doctor may suggest that you require repair of your uterus, pelvic floor or other reproductive organs, or removal of your uterus or ovaries.
+In this situation you will want to know why you need surgery, what will happen during surgery and what to expect while you recover.

-Questions about going to hospital, pain relief, bleeding and the future function of your body are just some of the information our fact sheets provide.
+Questions about going to hospital, pain relief, bleeding after surgery, plus the future function of your body are just some of the information our fact sheets provide.
 Talking with your GP and gynaecologist will help you prepare and cope with your planned surgery.